 Tesla Model Y Euro NCAP Test Results (PDF)

-- Tesla offers a cheaper China-made Model Y RWD in Canada that’s eligible for the CA$5,000 iZEV incentive
+- Tesla drops the price of Model Y Performance in Canada and it becomes eligible for the iZEV incentive

 - Tesla Model Y and Model X get a direct price discount of $7,500 federal tax credit at the time of purchase

 - An overview of the BYD vs Tesla EV race